 The Greenway design calls for a pathway on the north side of the street, running from Canfor Avenue to Brunette Avenue.
 The pathway will accommodate cyclist and pedestrian traffic in both directions.
 On the east end, the Greenway will connect to the existing path that connects Canfor Avenue and the Bailey Bridge at the municipal border with the City of Coquitlam.
 The west end of the pathway will connect to the Braid Skytrain Station access road located immediately east of Brunette Avenue.
 The pathway will be separated from the street to buffer cyclists and pedestrians from the adjacent motor vehicle and truck traffic.

 The project will be constructed in three phases

 Phase One was the construction from Canfor Avenue to the single rail crossing, and was completed in June 2018.

 Phase Two included the replacement of the main water feed into the Braid Industrial Park for both domestic use and fire protection.
 This work concluded in June 2019

-Phase Three includes upgrades to the existing rail crossings (signals and surface crossing) and the addition of the multi-use path construction.
-Construction to start October 2021 with completion by March 31, 2022.
+Phase Three included upgrades to the existing rail crossings (signals and surface crossing) and the addition of the multi-use path construction.
+This work was completed spring 2022.